-To promote, foster and cultivate the art form of landscape (seascape) paining in America.
-The art form will be taught in a variety of disciplines both in the studio and on location as well as learning the history of the genre, the study of the natural world in its many components and human elelments up the land (architecture).
-The curriculum includes all styles and approaches (schools of landscape painting) and in its successful manifestation, develop experienced, knowledgable and accomplished pratictitioners of the genre.
+To promote, foster and cultivate the art form of landscape (seascape) painting in America.
+The art form will be taught in a variety of disciplines both in the studio and on location as well as learning the history of the genre, the study of the natural world in its many components and human elements up the land (architecture).
+The curriculum includes all styles and approaches (schools of landscape painting) and in its successful manifestation, develop experienced, knowledgable and accomplished practitioners of the genre.

 I’ve been teaching landscape and seascape painting for approximately 20 years.

 In that time, I’ve had the privilege of working with painters of all levels and I’ve had the reward and gratification of experiencing their artistic growth while learning and honing my own skills along the way.
 Most landscape painting instruction comes in workshop format.
 With so much information to share and teach, I realized over the years that this format was an obstacle to deep and extensive learning.
 I knew there was a way to impart artistic methods and ideas in a longer format that would help the painters learn, maintain and sustain the knowledge and skills they are acquiring.
 The genres of figure painting and still life painting have had ateliers throughout history, and yet, one did not exist for Landscape painting.
 Hence, I have formed the American Academy of Landscape Painting.
 AALP is being hosted by the prestigious and historic Lyme Academy in Old Lyme, CT.
 I have assembled an exceptional faculty for this multi course curriculum.
-The curriculum currently consists of a 9 course program; three foundational classes, three middle tier classes and finally three master classes.
+The curriculum currently consists of a 9 course program; three foundational classes, five middle tier classes and finally three master classes.
 This group of classes is intended to have a sequential order, building skills from basics through advanced techniques and philosophies of painting.